thedataflows/pimp-my-cachyos/README.md

 ![KDE Plasma](screenshot.png)

-### Budgie

-Gnome based, really enjoyed the simple look and feel.
-It is quite light and fast.

-Unfortunately, is also lagging behind the pack, not very polished and riddled with issues (like the annoying bug in the lockscreen that is also a security risk).

-Trying a comeback with Cosmic.

-### Gnome

-I used Gnome for some time, but it felt sluggish, laggy and most gnome apps are oversimplified so I ended up replacing them.

-Customization is limited, can be achieved with some extensions that are stable most of the time, but it feels like an afterthought.
-Finally, software updates are not that often, and when they happen, stuff breaks (like it happened after upgrade from Gnome 46 to 47).

-Discouraged by some crashes and freezes.

-### Tiling Window Managers

-#### Niri + Dank Material Shell
+### Tiling WM: Niri + Dank Material Shell (DMS)

 An alternative tiling desktop environment available at login (via Plasma Login Manager), alongside the default KDE Plasma.
+It is fully functional and can be used as a daily driver for me, yet.
+KDE Plasma is amazing, and the memory footprint is as low as Niri+DMS.

 **Niri** is a scrollable-tiling Wayland compositor that provides a unique workflow where windows are arranged in a scrollable column layout.
-Combined with **Dank Material Shell (DMS)**, it offers a complete desktop experience with integrated widgets, launcher, notifications, and system monitoring.
+Combined with **Dank Material Shell (DMS)**, it offers a fairly complete desktop experience with integrated widgets, launcher, notifications, and system monitoring.

 **Key features:**